 Extremely lucky sites such as Carbondale, Illinois, Cape Girardeau, Missouri, and Paducah, Kentucky will find themselves at the intersection of this year's eclipse and the April 2024 one, thus enjoying two total solar eclipses in only seven years.

-While the 2024 total solar eclipse will certainly offer new opportunities for those states missing out on this year's lauded "path of totality," it's the duration of totality that will have eclipse-o-philes counting down the days.
+While the 2024 total solar eclipse will certainly offer new opportunities, it's the duration of totality that will have eclipse-o-philes counting down the days.
 For the 2017 eclipse, the duration of totality will last between 20 seconds (over Kansas City, Kansas) to a maximum of two minutes and 40 seconds (over Carbondale, Illinois).
 The 2024 eclipse by comparison will average just under 4 minutes (4 minutes 27 seconds in Texas) along the path of totality.

 As American writer and editor Mabel Loomis Todd proclaimed over a century ago, those additional seconds to experience the wonders of totality will most certainly be worth getting excited for.

 "I doubt if the effect of witnessing a total eclipse ever quite passes away," she wrote.
 "The impression is singularly vivid and quieting for days, and can never be wholly lost.
 A startling nearness to the gigantic forces of nature and their inconceivable operation seems to have been established.
 Personalities and towns and cities, and hates and jealousies, and even mundane hopes, grow very small and very far away."